dwekat/arabic-stem/README.md

 # Arabic word stemmer

-This is a simple word stemmer for arabic languages, inspired by [arabic-stemmer](https://www.npmjs.com/package/arabic-stemmer).
+This is `0` dependency, simple word stemmer for arabic languages, inspired by [arabic-stemmer](https://www.npmjs.com/package/arabic-stemmer).
 This package supports `commonJs` as well as `ES` modules.

 ## Installation